 - Men are more than twice as likely as women to get behind and drive while drunk or be involved in a fatal car accident.

-- Driving a car with a manual transmission more than doubles your chances of getting into an accident due to consuming food while driving.
+- Driving a car with a manual transmission more than doubles your chances of getting into an accident.

 What causes car accidents in Orlando?

 - Speeding: According to the Bureau of Transportation, speeding is the number one factor in accident-related fatalities.
-In addition, one out of every three accidents involve either one or multiple parties speeding.
+In addition, one out of every three accidents involves either one or multiple parties speeding.

 - Distracted Driving: It is no secret that texting while driving can cause an accident and in some instances even be fatal.
 In 2016, the Virginia Tech Transportation Institute completed research and learned that you are 10 times more likely to get into a car accident while reading, writing, typing, or driving while angry.